On this page

-Residents with a Blue Badge may also apply for a resident permit free of charge.
+Merton residents with a Blue Badge can also apply for a carer permit free of charge.

 Apply or renew

 - National Insurance number

 - a passport photo